narrowcast/hasdocs.com/README.rst

 hasdocs.com
 ===========

-Polyglot documentation generation and hosting
+HasDocs is a polyglot continuous documentation platform.